CCAHybridLab/HLResources/Arduino/Tutorials/IoT_Devices_CCA/README.md

    void loop() {
    }
    ```
+Open Serial Monitor to view the MAC Address
 ## 2. With the MAC Address, [Follow this Guide to Register device](https://portal.cca.edu/knowledge-base/general/registering-iot-devices-to-wifi/)
 ## 3. Update Arduino Project Code with
 ```